jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Input

-This shows the level of the two stereo channels for your audio input.
+Shows the level of the two stereo channels for your audio input.
-Make sure not to clip the input signal to avoid distortions of the audio signal (the LEDs will indicate clipping when it occurs).
+Make sure not to clip the input signal to avoid distortions of your sound (the LEDs will indicate clipping when it occurs).

 ## Mute Myself button